PrintM3D/Quad-Fusion-Docs/beginner-guides/beginner-software-layers.md

 ---
-description: A guide covering the different software layers of the Promega.
+description: A guide covering the different software layers of the Crane.
 ---

 # Beginner: Software Layers

-This guide is intended to explain all the different software levels that takes a model to a final printed form on the Promega.
+This guide is intended to explain all the different software levels that takes a model to a final printed form on the Crane.
 We will start at a model on a modelling software on a computer and go all the way down to the RepRap firmware that runs on the Duet Maestro.

 ## Software Layers